rem2718/paws-stripes/README.md

    http://127.0.0.1:3001
    ```

+## NOTES:

-6. If you wanna know more about the website services check _report.pdf_
+- If you wanna know more about the website features and services check _report.pdf_

+- Check _demo.mp4_ video to see how the website works

-7. The website is already deployed on this url
+- The website is already deployed on this url

    ```
    https://paws-stripes.onrender.com